 Phone: 0131 348 5200

-Website: The Scottish Parliament Building
+Out About Scotland visitor guide: The Scottish Parliament Building

-Located at the bottom of the Royal Mile on 4 acres of land, the building is perfectly situated as the seat of Scottish power, with the ancient Holyrood Palace directly opposite and the rolling peaks of Holyrood park just a short walk away.
+Located at the bottom of The Royal Mile on 4 acres of land, the building is perfectly situated as the seat of Scottish power with the ancient Holyrood Palace directly opposite and the rolling peaks of Holyrood Park just a short walk away.